-Although NFQ is far from a state-of-the-art value-based deep reinforcement learning method, in a somewhat simple environment, such as the cart pole, NFQ shows a decent performance.
+Although NFQ is far from a state-of-the-art, value-based deep reinforcement learning method, in a somewhat simple environment, such as the cart-pole, NFQ shows a decent performance.

-(1) One interesting point is, you can see the 'training' reward never reaches the max of 500-reward per episode.
-The reason is we are using an epsilon of 0.5.
-Having such high exploration rate helps with finding more accurate value functions but it shows worse performance during training.
+(i) One interesting point is that you can see the training reward never reaches the max of 500 reward per episode.
+The reason is we're using an epsilon of 0.5.
+Having such a high exploration rate helps with finding more accurate value functions, but it shows worse performance during training.

-(2) Now on the second figure

-we plot the mean reward during

-'evaluation' steps.
-The 'evaluation'

-steps are the best performance we

-can obtain from the agent.

-(3) The main issue with NFQ is That it takes too many steps to get decent performance.
+- I (a) On the second figure we plot the mean reward during evaluation steps.
+The evaluation steps are the best performance we can obtain from the agent. - (3) The main issue with NFQ is that it takes too many steps to get decent performance.
 In other words, in terms of sample efficiency, NFQ does poorly.
 It needs many samples before it gets decent results.
-It doesn't get the most out of each sample.

-(4) The next two plots are related to time.
+It doesn't get the most out of each sample. - (4) The next two plots are related to time.
 You can see how NFQ takes approximately 80 seconds on average to pass the environment.
-'Training time' is the time excluding evaluation steps, statistics, etc.

-(5) Wall-clock time is how long it takes to run from beginning to end.
+"Training time" is the time excluding evaluation steps, statistics, and so on. - 4 (5) wall-clock time is how long it takes to run from beginning to end.